thingsboard/thingsboard-edge/application/src/main/data/json/solutions/waste_monitoring/instructions.md

 <br>

-- **Bin state** is designed to edit basic information and location relative to a specific bin and monitor fullness, battery level, and alert statistics.
+- **Bin state** is designed to edit basic information and location relative to a specific bin and monitor fullness, battery level statistics.
 The Bin state contains:

   - Sensor's section with detailed info.
 Contains the following data: "Serial number", "Address", "Latitude", "Longitude", "Fullness level", "Battery level", "Connection" status, and "Last update".
   - By clicking on the "Edit" button of the sensor section, the user can edit the sensor's main fields.